Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 9397 questions found out of 13448 clips
+* 9414 questions found out of 13474 clips
-* 9012 non-trolling & on-topic questions found out of 9397 total questions
+* 9029 non-trolling & on-topic questions found out of 9414 total questions
-* 776 questions found with no other references
+* 779 questions found with no other references
 ## grouped by date
+* 2024-11-19: 4 of 17 questions found with no other references
 * 2024-11-12: 15 of 49 questions found with no other references
 * 2024-11-05: 22 of 53 questions found with no other references
 * 2024-10-15: 15 of 48 questions found with no other references